Brown v. Board of Education: Upper South

-Virginia had one of the companion cases in Brown, involving the Prince Edward County schools.
-Significant opposition to the Brown verdict included U.S. Senator Harry F. Byrd, who led the Byrd Organization and promised a strategy of Massive Resistance.
-Governor Thomas Stanley, a member of the Byrd Organization, appointed the Gray Commission, 32 Democrats led by state senator Garland Gray, to study the issue and make recommendations.
+In Virginia, Senator Harry F. Byrd organized the Massive Resistance movement that included the closing of schools rather than desegregating them.
+Governor Thomas Stanley, a member of the Byrd Organization, appointed the Gray Commission, consisting of 32 Democrats led by state senator Garland Gray, to study the issue and make recommendations.
 The commission recommended giving localities "broad discretion" in meeting the new judicial requirements.
 However, in 1956, a special session of the Virginia legislature adopted a legislative package which allowed the governor to simply close all schools under desegregation orders from federal courts.
-In early 1958, newly elected Governor J. Lindsay Almond closed public schools in Charlottesville, Norfolk, and Warren County rather than comply with desegregation orders, leaving 10,000 children without schools despite efforts of various parent groups.
+In early 1958, newly elected Governor J. Lindsay Almond closed public schools in Charlottesville, Norfolk, and Warren County rather than comply with desegregation orders, leaving 10,000 children without schools despite opposition from various parents' groups.
 However, he reconsidered when on the Lee-Jackson state holiday, the Virginia Supreme Court ruled the closures violated the state constitution, and a panel of federal judges ruled they violated the U.S. Constitution.
-In early February 1959, both the Arlington County (also subject to an NAACP lawsuit, and which had lost its elected school board pursuant to other parts of the Stanley Plan) and Norfolk schools desegregated peacefully.
-Soon, all counties reopened and integrated with the exception of Prince Edward County that took the extreme step of choosing not to appropriate any funding for its school system, thus forcing all its public schools to close, although Prince Edward County provided tuition grants for all students, regardless of their race, to use for private, nonsectarian education.
-Since no private schools existed for blacks within the county, black children in the county either had to leave the county to receive any education between 1959 and 1963, or received no education.
+In early February 1959, both the Arlington County (also subject to an NAACP lawsuit) and Norfolk schools desegregated peacefully.

+Soon, all counties in Virginia reopened and integrated their public schools with the exception of Prince Edward County which took the extreme step of choosing not to appropriate any funding for its school system, thus forcing all its public schools to close.
+As a partial remedy, Prince Edward County provided tuition grants for all students, regardless of their race, to use for private, nonsectarian education.
+Since no private schools existed for blacks within the county, black children either had to leave the county to receive any education between 1959 and 1963, or received no education.
 All private schools in the region remained racially segregated.
-This lasted until 1964, when the U.S. Supreme Court ruled Prince Edward County's decision to provide tuition grants for private schools that only admitted whites violated the Equal Protection Clause of the 14th Amendment, in the case of Griffin v.
-County School Board of Prince Edward County.
+This lasted until 1964, when the U.S. Supreme Court ruled in Griffin v.
+County School Board of Prince Edward County that Prince Edward County's decision to provide tuition grants for private schools that only admitted whites violated the Equal Protection Clause of the Fourteenth Amendment.